 Address: 34-35 Maiden Ln, Covent Garden, London WC2E 7LB

-I’m about to let you in on one of my most fiercely-guarded Instagram places in London (you can thank me later).
+We’re about to let you in on one of our most fiercely-guarded Instagram places in London (you can thank us later).
 Upstairs at Rules.

 The upstairs bar of London’s oldest restaurant recently underwent a transformation that saw it open the so-called Winter Garden – a huge conservatory dotted with chaise-lounges, tropical plants and beautiful flowers – all as you sip some of the best cocktails in town.